predis/predis/README.markdown

     }

-    // Let Predis automatically use your own class to handle the default TCP connection Predis\Client::defineConnection('tcp', 'MyConnectionClass');
+    // Let Predis automatically use your own class to handle the default TCP connection

+    Predis\Client::defineConnection('tcp', 'MyConnectionClass');

-You can have a look at the Predis\Network namespace for working examples.
+You can have a look at the Predis\Network namespace for some actual code that gives a better insight about how to create new connection classes.

 ### Definition and runtime registration of new commands on the client ###